Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 Creates a new TFC log block

-Inherits the methods of the defautl block buidler
+Inherits the methods of the default block buidler

 **Type**: `tfc:log`